cesar-rgon/desktop-app-installer/README.md

   * Blank or comment lines are ignored in this file.
   * First column - Category: is mandatory.
   * Category name is repeated once per application contained in it.
-  * If the category name is new in file, the script will generate a new window for this category.
+  * If the category name is new in the file, the script will generate a new window for this category.
   * Each category should contain at least one application.
-  * The category name shall contain only letters, digits and/or underscore '_' and do not begin with a digit.
+  * The category name shall contain only letters, digits and/or underscores '_' and it can't start with a digit.
   * Second column - Application name: is mandatory.
   * Just one row per application.
-  * The application name shall contain only letters, digits and/or underscore '_' and do not begin with a digit.
+  * The application name shall contain only letters, digits and/or underscores '_' and it can't start with a digit.
-  * The application source can be official repositories, third-party repository even other source (non-repository).
+  * The application source can be official repositories, third-party repositories even other sources (non-repositories).
-  * The order in which applications are listed in menu is the same as set in this file.
+  * The order in which applications are listed in the menu is the same as set in this file.
   * Third column - Packages: is mandatory only if the application belongs to a repository.
   * Packages must be separated by whitespaces.
   * Non-repository applications must leave this field empty.

-2. Edit [en.properties][en.properties] file and add description for category (if it's new) and application with the next syntax:
+2. Edit [en.properties][en.properties] file and add a description for categories (if it's new) and applications with the next syntax:
-  CategoryNameDescription=Here goes the category description that is used by main menu
+  CategoryNameDescription=Here goes the category description that is used by the main menu
-  ApplicationNameDescription=Here goes the application description that is used by main menu
+  ApplicationNameDescription=Here goes the application description that is used by the main menu

   Considerations:
-  * CategoryNameDescription is composed by _CategoryName_ word: must be identically (case-sensitive) to the category name defined in [applicationList][applicationList] file. _Description_ word: must always follow the category name word.
+  * CategoryNameDescription is composed by _CategoryName_ word: must be identical (case-sensitive) to the category name defined in [applicationList][applicationList] file. _Description_ word: must always follow the category name word.
   * To be intuitive, CategoryNameDescription should be defined in the 'CATEGORIES' section of the file.
-  * ApplicationNameDescription is composed by: _ApplicationName_ word: must be identically (case-sensitive) to the application name defined in [applicationList][applicationList] file. _Description_ word: must always follow the category name word.
+  * ApplicationNameDescription is composed by: _ApplicationName_ word: must be identical (case-sensitive) to the application name defined in [applicationList][applicationList] file. _Description_ word: must always follow the category name word.
   * To be intuitive, ApplicationNameDescription should be defined in the 'APPLICATIONS' section of the file.
   * It's recommended, but not mandatory, to add those descriptions to other translation files.
-  * You can create new translation file in your native language to be easier for your understanding.
+  * You can create a new translation file in your native language to be easier for your understanding.
 See chapter [Add new translation file](#6-add-new-translation-file) for more information.

 To **modify** or **delete** an application or category just edit [applicationList][applicationList] file and change the corresponding lines.